gvbvdxxalt2/ScratchSonicEnginePLUS/README.md

 ## 🦔 Scratch Sonic Engine PLUS

 > [!IMPORTANT]
-> This project is still in the beta stage and may change A lot.
+> This project is technically not beta anymore, but still may change A lot.
-> It's recommended you don't use for full Classic Sonic style fangames, since you can't merge Scratch code easily.
+> So you might have to merge manually (which you'll probably have to figure out yourself) or just live without some future features.

 Welcome to the Scratch Sonic Engine PLUS repository!
 There is no code inside the repository, you need to check the [releases page](https://github.com/gvbvdxxalt2/ScratchSonicEnginePlus) to get the source code.